-NOTE: Working 20 hours or more equals full time employment and working 20 hours or less equals part time employment.
+NOTE: Working 20 hours or more equals full time employment and working less than 20 hours equals part time employment.

 If you don’t know the business name of your employer you can look them up now using one of the below websites.